All Products

 image

-5. After synchronization completes, click Completed.
+5. After the synchronization is complete, click Completed.

 Important

-Step 4: Migrate business data for non-MergeTree tables
+Step 4: Migrate data from non-MergeTree tables

 SELECT